Mel-TB/scrapeNode/README.md

 ###  Features

-- **Web Scraping for Ingredientss**: Automates the process of extracting information about various ingredients from the provided URL.
+- **Web Scraping for Ingredients**: Automates the process of extracting information about various ingredients from the provided URL.
 - **Classification and Categorization**: Classifies ingredients into three distinct categories based on their characteristics extracted during scraping.
 - **Data Storage in MongoDB**: Utilizes Mongoose, a MongoDB object modeling tool, to store and manage the scraped data efficiently in a MongoDB database.
 - **Scraping of Food Additives Information**: Extends the scraping capability to include food additives, capturing essential details like additive number and name.